peranakanfrancis/mary/content/en/home/experience.md

 active = true  # Activate this widget? true/false
 weight = 40  # Order that this section will appear.

-title = "Experience"
-subtitle = "PREVIOUS ASSOCIATIONS THAT HELPED TO GATHER EXPERIENCE"
+title = "Diocesan Priesthood, Brothers & Sisters" subtitle = "For many are called, but few are chosen. - Matthew 22:14"

 # Date format for experience
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format
-date_format = "Jan 2006"
+date_format = "May 2006"

 # Experiences.
 #   Add/remove as many `[[experience]]` blocks below as you like.